fbpx

 • Fewer wet diapers and/or dark colored urine

 Visit one of the Logan University Health Centers today if you are interested in having you or your children evaluated by one of our clinicians.
-For chiropractors interested in pursuing chiropractic pediatrics, check out the Master of Science in Integrative Pediatrics.
+For chiropractors interested in pursuing chiropractic pediatrics, check out the Master of Science in Chiropractic Pediatrics.